opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param imagePoints: The array of corresponding image points, 2xN or Nx2 1-channel or 1xN or Nx1 2-channel, where N is the number of points.
 Can also pass  ``vector<Point2f>``  here.

     :param cameraMatrix: The input camera matrix  :math:`A = \vecthreethree{fx}{0}{cx}{0}{fy}{cy}{0}{0}{1}`

     :param distCoeffs: The input vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5 or 8 elements.
 If the vector is NULL/empty, the zero distortion coefficients are assumed.

-    :param rvec: The output rotation vector (see  :ref:`Rodrigues2` ) that (together with  ``tvec`` ) brings points from the model coordinate system to the camera coordinate system
+    :param rvec: The output rotation vector (see  :ref:`Rodrigues` ) that (together with  ``tvec`` ) brings points from the model coordinate system to the camera coordinate system

     :param tvec: The output translation vector